Nikon Spring Expo

 He choreographed for Tanz die Toleranz a piece to "Harmonielehre" by John Adam with 100 children from different social and ethnic backgrounds.
 The dancers successfully performed in October 2009 at the Gasometer in Vienna.

 Laurent Ziegler (MA) was born in Vienna, Austria.
 He is a freelance photographer with a strong focus on people, performative and documentary work.
-Laurent studied Political Science at the University of Vienna and Copenhagen.
-In the 90s, he successfully completed educational programs in contemporary dance and film.
-Laurent seeks exchanges with dancers and media artists at the interface between performance and documentation.
-He collaborates with Akram Khan, Ko Murobushi, Georg Blaschke and Eva Petric, amongst others, his work is internationally represented in group and solo exhibitions.
-Besides, Laurent teaches photography as part of an arts in education program in Sri Lanka and is a member of Bildrecht and Kuenstlerhaus Vienna.
+Laurent studied Political Science at the University of Vienna and completed educational programs in contemporary dance and film.
+He seeks exchanges with artists from different genres at the interface between performance and documentation.
+His work is internationally represented in group and solo exhibitions.
+Besides, Laurent teaches photography as part of an arts in education program in Sri Lanka and is a member of Kuenstlerhaus Wien and Bildrecht.